Trușeni

 Trușeni (/ro/) is a commune and village in the Chișinău municipality, Moldova, located north‑west of the capital.
 The commune is composed of two villages: Dumbrava and Trușeni.

 Etymology

-The name Trușeni is possible to be an anthropotoponym, as the name may have originated form its legendary founder "Toader Truș" with local residents calling it "În sat alde Truș" (In Truș' village) before overtime calling it Trușeni.
+The name Trușeni is possible to be an anthropotoponym, as the name may have originated from its legendary founder "Toader Truș" with local residents calling it "În sat alde Truș" (In Truș' village) before eventually calling it "Trușeni".

 History

 Legend says that a certain Toader Truș left his hometown of Turluești and settled the village of Trușeni at where it is now, albeit this is only a legend and has no significant historical backing.

 The earliest documentary mention of Trușeni is from a charter by Petru Rareș in the Principality of Moldavia in relation to setting the boundaries of the local Căpriana Monastery.
 However, according to the Statistical Dictionary of Bessarabia, Bucharest 1923, the village was established in 1510.

 By 1904, the commune had amassed 3,426 residents.